-8. Each puppy goes on several car rides, usually for a total of several hours. (keep this up!)
+8. Each puppy goes on several car rides, for a total of several hours. (keep this up!)

 9. All pups have separate eating/playing areas and bathroom areas and they are taught to keep them that way.

 Our price reflects the amount of time we put into each litter by giving every puppy individual attention from birth onwards.
 It is much more a labor of love than a way to make money.
 Each litter is literally raised by a team of people whose lives revolve around these dogs and puppies 24 hours a day from the moment the litter is born.
 We hope you can appreciate this.
 You'll find that our puppies are quite unique in their remarkable intelligence and ease of training.
 Remember, all our dogs are loved, trained and cared for year round, whether or not they have pups.